Issuance Program Update

 Treasury Indexed Bonds

 TIB issuance in 2019-20 is expected to be around $2.5 billion (in face value terms).
 Two tenders will be conducted in most months.

 Treasury Notes are a short-term discount security primarily used for within-year financing.
 The volume of Treasury Notes on issue varies depending on the flows of Australian Government receipts and expenditures.

-There is expected to be more issuance of Treasury Notes in 2019-20 than in recent years.
-This will involve weekly tenders of at least $500 million.
-Issuance will be focused around three and six month maturities.
+Issuance of Treasury Notes will usually involve weekly tenders and will be focused around three and six month maturities.